Treatment Effects in Bunching Designs: The Impact of Mandatory Overtime Pay on Hours: Introduction

-As a first methodological contribution, I show that the class of choice models under which the bunching design can be used is considerably more general than the benchmark isoelastic model and its variants.
-In particular, I find that the method does not rest upon the researcher positing any explicit functional form for decision-makers' (firms') utility; rather, the main prediction about choice driving identification comes from \textit{convexity} of preferences (e.g. weekly profits).
-In my formulation, agents can furthermore have multiple underlying margins of choice, which might be unobserved to the researcher and vary by observational unit.\footnote{This property of my choice model also generalizes \citet{blomquist_bunching_2019}, who discuss a bunching-design setup with nonparametric utility but with a scalar choice variable.} These findings establish an important robustness property for the method: it rests on a prediction about choice behavior that remains broadly valid even when the isoelastic utility model typically employed is misspecified.

-This generality is accomplished by recasting the bunching design in the language of potential outcomes, defining the parameter of interest in terms of a pair of counterfactual \textit{choices} rather than as a preference parameter from a parametric choice model.
-In the overtime setting these potential outcomes correspond to: a) the number of hours the firm would choose for the worker this week if the worker's normal wage rate applied to all of this week's hours; and b) the number that the firm would choose if the worker's overtime rate applied to all of this week's hours.
-I show that choice from a kinked choice set can be fully characterized by this pair of counterfactuals: agents choose one or the other of them or they choose the location of the kink.
-Bunching at the kink directly identifies a feature of the joint distribution of the potential outcomes, allowing one to make statements about treatment effects purged of selection bias.\footnote{This echoes \citeauthor{klinetartari_bounding_2016}'s \citeyear{klinetartari_bounding_2016} approach to studying labor supply, but in reverse.
+In the overtime setting, the potential outcomes considered by the buncher ATE correspond to, respectively: i) the number of hours the firm would choose for the worker this week if the worker's normal wage rate applied to all of this week's hours; and ii) the number that the firm would choose if the worker's overtime rate applied to all of this week's hours.
+The buncher ATE then reflects a local average wage elasticity of hours demand between workers' standard wage and overtime wage rates.
+Choice from the kinked choice set can be fully characterized by these counterfactuals: firms choose one or the other of them or they choose the location of the kink.
+The magnitude of bunching at 40 hours then identifies directly a feature of the joint distribution of the potential outcomes, allowing one to make statements about treatment effects purged of selection bias.\footnote{This echoes \citeauthor{klinetartari_bounding_2016}'s \citeyear{klinetartari_bounding_2016} approach to studying labor supply, but in reverse.
 They use observed marginal distributions of counterfactual choices to identify features of their joint distribution, assuming optimizing behavior.}